 As a special initiative of the UN Secretary-General, the UN Global Compact works with companies to align their operations and strategies with ten universal principles in the areas of human rights, labor, environment, and anti-corruption.
 With more than 10,000 companies and 3,000 non-business signatories based in more than 160 countries, it is the world’s largest corporate sustainability initiative.

 LRN joined the United Nations Global Compact more than 10 years ago in recognition that LRN and the UN were aligned in beliefs that principled behavior is the only long-term, sustainable, and responsible strategy for leading, operating, and governing today.
 We were emboldened to commit—more specifically in 2019—to support Sustainable Development Goal 16 on peace, justice, and strong institutions.

-LRN is aligned with other organizations supporting Goal 16 who believe good governance lies at the heart of good business.
-Together, we believe companies must not only ensure that their own houses are in order through enhanced corporate governance, but businesses must also support enhanced global governance: modeling ethical leadership in their organizations; tackling systemic inequalities and injustices in their supply chains; and partnering with government, civil society and others to strengthen institutions, laws and systems, nationally and internationally.
+LRN is aligned with other organizations supporting Goal 16 and believes good governance lies at the heart of good business.
+Together, we believe companies must not only ensure that their own houses are in order through enhanced corporate governance, but businesses must also support enhanced global governance: modeling ethical leadership in their organizations; tackling systemic inequalities and injustices in their supply chains; and partnering with government, civil society and others to strengthen institutions, laws, and systems, nationally and internationally.